16 Best Taiwan Night Markets Guide + Photos 2026

-With over 300 notable Taiwan night markets dotted all over the country, the Taiwanese (and lucky tourists) are blessed with a treasure trove of tasty tidbits (even stinky tofu tastes much better than it smells!).
+With over 200 notable Taiwan night markets dotted all over the country, the locals (and lucky tourists) are blessed with a treasure trove of Taiwanese food (even stinky tofu tastes much better than it smells!) – and each market is different, with local specialities to discover.

 Most Taiwan night markets typically run from around 5pm to midnight and comprise fantastic food stalls, fairground style games and attractions plus live music and singers.

-And whilst Taipei may have the most Taiwan night markets, many of the best are in coastal cities or further south.
+And whilst there are many Taipei night markets, many of the best are in coastal cities or further south.

-After several trips to Taiwan, sampling oodles of noodles and other superb street food, these are our top picks for the best night markets in Taiwan.
+After many trips to Taiwan, sampling oodles of noodles and other superb street food, these are our top picks for the best night markets in Taiwan.

 Taiwan checklist